aajonusnet/aajonusnet/texts/Books/Old/Early Training with Aajonus (1996).md

 _— What about apple cider?_

-Aajonus: It’s fine.But no hot apple cider.
+Aajonus: It’s fine.
+But no hot apple cider.

 All right.
 Blending honey.
 Even when I sort of add it as the last ingredient, very often a lot of it comes out below the blade in there.